Why is it easier to balance a bike in motion?

 Bike balance, as it turns out, is a very complicated subject.

-There are multiple effects that contribute to bikes being easier to balance while moving and less stable while still.
 I'll first cover the simplest and most intuitive reason why it's easier to balance on a moving bike and then touch on a few of the other more complicated reasons to round out this answer.

 Reason #1: While moving, the rider can steer to correct a fall.

-A bike has two points of contact, the front wheel and the back wheel touching the ground, which makes it an inherently unstable object.
-To remain balanced on a bike, the rider's weight has to be positioned over the two points of contact. โ€‹
+A bike has two points of contact with the ground โ€” the front wheel and the back wheel โ€” which makes it an inherently unstable object when stationary.
+To remain balanced on a bicycle, the rider's center of gravity must be aligned over these two contact points.โ€‹

 Diagram showing an aerial view of a bike.
 The diagram labels the front wheel (contact point 1), handlebars, a red circle indicating the rider's weight, and the back wheel (contact point 2).
 The whole diagram is labeled "Stable bike."